A Sieve-SMM Estimator for Dynamic Models: Abstract

 \section{Abstract}

 This paper proposes a Sieve Simulated Method of Moments (Sieve-SMM) estimator for the parameters and the distribution of the shocks in nonlinear dynamic models where the likelihood and the moments are not tractable.
-An important concern with SMM, which matches sample with simulated moments, is that a parametric distribution is required but economic quantities that depend on this distribution, such as welfare and asset-prices, can be sensitive to misspecification.
+An important concern with SMM, which matches sample with simulated moments, is that a parametric distribution is required.
+However, economic quantities that depend on this distribution, such as welfare and asset-prices, can be sensitive to misspecification.
 The Sieve-SMM estimator addresses this issue by flexibly approximating the distribution of the shocks with a Gaussian and tails mixture sieve.
-The asymptotic framework provides consistency, rate of convergence and asymptotic normality results, extending existing sieve estimation theory to a new framework with more general dynamics and latent variables.
-Monte-Carlo simulations illustrate the finite sample properties of the estimator.
-Two empirical applications highlight the importance of the distribution of the shocks for estimates and counterfactuals.
+The asymptotic framework provides consistency, rate of convergence and asymptotic normality results, extending existing results to a new framework with more general dynamics and latent variables.
+An application to asset pricing in a production economy shows a large decline in the estimates of relative risk-aversion, highlighting the empirical relevance of misspecification bias.